Car rental Costa Rica

 General information and regulations

-As a result of mediocre roads, riddled with holes, paved with bumps and often not even paved with asphalt , driving through Costa Rica is serious business and hard work.
-Lower your speed, even without obvious reason and if you plan to go off-road (off the main roads that is) rent a 4WD.
+Because of mediocre roads, riddled with holes, paved with bumps and often not even paved with asphalt, driving through Costa Rica is serious business and hard work.
+Reduce your speed, even without obvious reason and if you plan to go off-road (off the main roads that is), rent a 4WD.

 On highways, cars pass along the left AND right side and it is recommended to fill up before leaving.
-Fuel stations are not scattered around the country frequently so pay attention to this.
+Fuel stations are not abundantly present, so pay attention to this.

-The maximum speed is 56mph/90 kph although a limit of 40mph/60 kph is maintained in many urban areas.
-The minimum age for car rental is 21 years.
+The maximum speed is 56mph/90kph although a limit of 40mph/60kph is maintained in many urban areas.
+The minimum age for renting a car is 21 years.

 Driving in Costa Rica with a rental car

-Further places well worth a visit include Puerto Viejo, further along the Carribean coast.
+Other places well worth a visit include Puerto Viejo, further along the Caribbean coast.
 A genuine tropical paradise is Puerto Quepos, at a mere 60 km (one hour) South of San José.

 Furthermore, backpackers' rendezvous Montezuma is worth a visit.
 Situated at a peninsula and hard to reach, although the enchanting beaches and roughed surroundings make up for it.